Viper (Six Flags Magic Mountain): In media

 Viper was featured in the 1992 film Encino Man, in which it was referred to as "Vaper".
 Viper also made appearances in the 1993 film True Romance and the 2000 film Space Cowboys, as well as in commercials for Toyota and Cheetos.

 Viper was featured in the 1993 episode of Beverly Hills, 90210, "She Came in Through the Bathroom Window", in which the cast goes to Magic Mountain on Senior Skip Day and Andrea conquers her fear of roller coasters.
 In 2012, it appeared in the Glee episode "Big Brother", when the cast rides it during their visit to the park on senior ditch day.
 The song "Up, Up, Up" is sung over the experience.

 The coaster appears in the video game RollerCoaster Tycoon 2 as part of a recreation of the Six Flags Magic Mountain park.

 Viper was also featured in Lucifer season 3, episode 25, when the character Dan rides it after being trapped by one of the suspects in that episode.

 Viper was featured in the 2021 Netflix Original Yes Day.

+Viper is depicted being ridden by the American rapper Ice Spice in the music video for her song "Big Guy".